 Library Services (https://library.hkbu.edu.hk)

 The University Library provides quality resources and services in support of the University's teaching, research, and learning activities.
-Located at the heart of the main campus, the Main Library is a hub of academic activity providing around 1,180 study places.
+Located at the heart of the main campus, the Main Library is a hub of academic activity providing around 1,200 study places.
 130 computer workstations are distributed throughout the Library, with those in the Multimedia Learning Centre offering access to specialised data analytics software.
-The Academic Commons encompassing two full floors of the Main Library is open 24 hours a day during the semester and features innovative collaborative spaces
+The Academic Commons encompassing two full floors of the Main Library is open 24 hours a day during the semester and features innovative collaborative spaces.

-Students may access the following extensive Library collections through a cloud-based integrated system which is shared with other UGC-funded libraries.
+Students may access the high quality information online and in print through a cloud-based integrated system which is shared with other UGC-funded libraries.
 The Library's collections include:

 - Over 1.4 million e-books and more than 1.2 million printed books

 - Over 135,000 multimedia items (Blu-rays, DVDs, CDs, microfilms, etc.)